Crowd: Types of crowd

 There is limited research into the types of crowd and crowd membership and there is no consensus as to the classification of types of crowds.
 Two recent scholars, Momboisse (1967) and Berlonghi (1995) focused upon purpose of existence to differentiate among crowds.
 Momboisse developed a system of four types: casual, conventional, expressive, and aggressive.
 Berlonghi classified crowds as spectator, demonstrator, or escaping, to correlate to the purpose for gathering.

 Other sociologists distinguished four types of crowds: casual, conventional, expressive, and acting.
 Casual crowds consists of people aggregated in the same place informally such as a coffee shop.
 There are also conventional crowds or those that come together for a regularly scheduled event including a church service and expressive crowds that meet to partake in an emotional time together like a wedding or funeral.
 Lastly, there are acting crowds that join to achieve a common goal or action, which could involve participating in a protest or riot.

 Crowds can be active (mobs) or passive (audiences).
 Active crowds can be further divided into aggressive, escapist, acquisitive, or expressive mobs.
 Aggressive mobs, which are common in riots, are often violent and outwardly focused.
 Examples are football riots and the L.A.
 Riots of 1992.
-Escapist mobs are characterized by a large number of panicked people trying to get out of a dangerous situation.
+Escapist mobs are characterized by a large number of people trying to get out of a dangerous situation.
+Incidents involving crowds are often reported by media as the results of panic.
+However, the scientific literature has explained how panic is a myth which is used to mislead the attention of the public from the real causes of crowd incidents such as crowd crashes.
 Acquisitive mobs occur when large numbers of people are fighting for limited resources.
 An expressive mob is any other large group of people gathering for an active purpose.
 Civil disobedience, rock concerts, and religious revivals all fall under this category.